-Police Misconduct - refers to inappropriate conduct and or illegal actions taken by police officers in connection with their official duties.
+Inappropriate conduct and or illegal actions taken by police officers in connection with their official duties.

-The term ‘excessive force’ is not precisely defined; however, the use of force greater than that which a reasonable and prudent law enforcement officer would use under the circumstances is generally considered to be excessive.
+The term ‘excessive force’ is the use of force greater than that which a reasonable and prudent law enforcement officer would use under the circumstances is generally considered to be excessive.

-Wrongful Death - is a claim against a person who can be held liable for a death.
+A claim against a person who can be held liable for a death.

 LAW ENFORCEMENT POLICY AND PROCEDURE: